Atlas975/Notes/DataStructures/B_trees.md

 ![[Pasted image 20230428110030.png|500|500]]

 - B-trees themselves can be stored on disk, algorithms exists for insertion and deletion while maintaining tree constrains such as its balance
-- Constant splitting adds overhead for insertions and deletions, but maintains predictable search times
+- Constant splitting adds overhead for insertions/deletions, but maintains predictable search times

 ![[Pasted image 20230428110204.png|550|550]]